 This stakeholder dialog is meant to convey the idea that experts constrain decisions.
 These constraints should orient policy making.
 A broker who’d only describe what’s on the table at very least advocates against what’s beyond it.

 Truly brokering preferences does not stop at listing policies – we want to order them in ways to optimize resource allocation along policy paths.
 Solutions are seldom unique, in which cases many experts and many teams may provide more robust ideas.
-But to compare policy analysis to building a travel site of policies is like comparing pure scientific research to stamp collection.
+To compare policy analysis to building a travel site of policies is like comparing pure scientific research to stamp collection.

 My point can be reduced to the following Moorean sentence, the paradigmatic example being “it is raining but I don’t believe it is raining”:

 [MB] Solutions A or B are most efficient but I’m not advocating for solution A or B.

 This looks odd to me.
 I prefer to think that brokers can be honest and still own their analysis.
 One does not simply present one’s results and not advocate for them.
 Scientific advocacy is never arbitrary to the point of being comparable to the advocacy coming from the Contrarian Matrix.
 In any event, forbiding experts from advocating in their own areas of expertise would be silly.

 I recently tried to talk about Moorean sentences.
 It did not go unpunished.
 So instead of compacting my point in a single sentence, I made it more explicit by using what I would call an abstract stakeholder dialog.
 (Patent pending.)
 The V&E scenario above omits important parameters.
 Doing something about AGW is a collective decision – V could have cancer too.
 Both should decide on the cure, e.g. for insurance purposes.
 The impact of the decision should be made under partial ignorance as we do not know exactly who will die.